-- 9 Unless with the prior written consent of the Responsible Authority, with 6 months of the compl of the development, the landscaping works shown on the endorsed plans must be carried completed and thereafter maintained to the satisfaction of the Responsible Authority. - 10 The landscaping shown on the endorsed plan(s) must be maintained to the satisfaction o Responsible Authority.
-Any dead diseased or damaged trees must be replaced with same spito the satisfaction of the Responsible Authority.
+- 9 Unless with the prior written consent of the Responsible Authority, with 6 months of the completion of the development, the landscaping works shown on the endorsed plans must be carried out, completed and thereafter maintained to the satisfaction of the Responsible Authority. - 10 The landscaping shown on the endorsed plan(s) must be maintained to the satisfaction of the Responsible Authority.
+Any dead diseased or damaged trees must be replaced with same species to the satisfaction of the Responsible Authority.